samchan182/llm-hands-on-projects/Project_LOG.md

 ## What is API cost?
 The price you pay for using this LLM, it is paying for the number of tokens being processed, both input tokens and output tokens.

+# What is relationship between LLM and machine learning?
+Machine learning is a board field of study.
+In fact, LLM is a specific, advanced type of machine learning model.

+# Why we need to set the System prompt?

+#